 Six Sigma Security

-As stated by George Campbell, Emeritus Faculty, Security Executive Council, in his paper Driving Excellence in Enterprise Security;
+George Campbell, Emeritus Faculty, Security Executive Council, excerpt from his paper Driving Excellence in Enterprise Security;

 "If enterprise security is to be effectively aligned with it's company's strategy and processes, it must be driving a focus on operations excellence (OpEx) into every corner of its suite of products and services.